rtalexk/itapizaco_presentation/README.md

 # What the college haven't taught me

-This repo contains a list of useful links that you can use to bootstrap your professional career as a Web Developer (adopt a Cat!).
+This repo contains a list of useful links that you can use to bootstrap your professional career as a Web Developer.

+# Adpot a Cat!

 ## YouTube Channels